Horațiu Moldovan: Atlético Madrid

 On 24 January 2024, Moldovan transferred to La Liga club Atlético Madrid for a €800,000 fee, representing his release clause.
 He signed a three-and-a-half-year contract and was assigned the number 1 shirt.
 Moldovan did not record his debut by the end of the 2023–24 season, being considered a backup option for Jan Oblak.

 Loan to Sassuolo

 On 23 August 2024, Moldovan was loaned to Serie B side Sassuolo for one season.
 Upon his arrival, he quickly became the starting goalkeeper and helped the club win the league and achieve promotion to the Serie A in just one season after relegation.
 On one occasion, the away league game against Modena played on 12 April 2025, he was team's captain.
 However, this was also his last game for the club as he would be benched for the remaining five games of the season.

 Loan to Oviedo

 On 18 July 2025, Moldovan agreed to a one-year loan deal with Real Oviedo, also in the Spanish top tier.

+Loan to Eyüpspor

+On 14 July 2026, he was loaned again to the Süper Lig club, Eyüpspor, for a season.